HL7/fhir-qi-core/input/pages/index.md

 Similarly, to report "Procedure, Not Performed": "Cardiac Surgery" with a reason, the uri of "Cardiac Surgery" value set is referenced by using the value set extension to indicate providers did not perform any of the cardiac surgery specified in the "Cardiac Surgery" value set.

+Note that the negation profiles can be used by instances to make two different types of negative statements:

+1. Documentation that a specific activity was not performed for a given reason (e.g. [MedicationRequest example negative a specific code](MedicationRequest-negation-example-code.html))
+2. Documentation that none of the activities in a given value set were performed for a given reason (e.g. [MedicationRequest example negating a value set](MedicationRequest-negation-example.html))

+Each of the negation profiles provides an example illustrating both types of negative statement.

 QI-Core defines the following profiles specifically for representing negation rationale: